 Peer review schedules are set far in advance and do not accommodate receipt of an application days after the deadline.
 Therefore, potential applicants that are unable to meet the deadline due to issues such as travel, sabbaticals, conferences, prolonged illness, or other leave, etc, should not request additional time to submit an application but should instead consider submitting the application in the next review cycle.

-A request to extend the submission deadline must be submitted via email to the CPRIT documented as part of the grant review process records.
+A request to extend the submission deadline must be submitted via email to the CPRIT HelpDesk.
+Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.